sbstn-jmnz/sbstn-jmnz.github.io/_mastering-javascript/2-function-closures-modules.md

 Blocks can only contain statemens and not function declarations.
 It is always advisible to not use function declarations in conditional blocks

 # Arguments parameter
+Hint!
+Never name a parameter arguments.
+This would overide the original one.

 ```javascript
 var logSum = function(){